Part 1 J.D. Program

 Washington, D.C.
 Semester in Practice

 The D.C.
-Semester in Practice Program provides up to 15 students the opportunity to have a full-time clinical experience in the nation’s capital.
-Student placements include federal governmental agencies, headquarters of national non-profits, federal judges and prosecutors.
-In addition to working at their placements for between 32 and 35 hours weekly, students participate in a two-credit clinical seminar and a three-credit non-clinical course taught by a Washington-area law professor.
+Semester in Practice provides up to 15 students the opportunity to have a full-time externship experience in the nation’s capital.
+Student placements include federal governmental agencies, headquarters of national nonprofits, the judiciary and Capitol Hill.
+In addition to externing at their placements for 32 hours weekly, students participate in a two-credit externship seminar and a three-credit nonexternship course: Lawyering in the Nation’s Capital.
 Students earn a total of 13 credits.
-This program operates each fall and spring semester.
+This program operates each fall and spring.
+Additional information is available here.

 ABA-Approved Summer Study

 Many American law schools sponsor American Bar Association-approved educational programs either on their campus or in other countries.
-The Law School normally will accept transfer credits (but not grades) for courses in which students earn the grade of C or better.
+The Law School normally will accept transfer credits (but not grades) for courses taken in such programs in which students earn the grade of C or better.
+The accepted credits count towards the six-credit cap of courses outside the law school, and thus no students may have more than six credits from an ABA-approved Summer Study applied towards their degrees.
 Prior approval of the Associate Dean for Academic Affairs is necessary.
+Students must also obtain a degree audit to ensure compliance with ABA Standard 307(d), (e), and (f).
 A Study Abroad Credit Approval form, necessary for international study and student financial aid, is available either online or at the Law School Registrar’s Office.
-Students must pay a study abroad fee and complete the credit approval form only for programs sponsored by law schools other than Georgia Law.
-Please note that there is a program fee for Georgia Law study abroad programs.
+Students must pay a study-abroad fee and complete the credit approval form only for programs sponsored by law schools other than the University of Georgia School of Law.
 All forms and study abroad fees must be submitted and paid before course registration and financial aid can be completed.

 Environmental Ethics Certificate